inspec/inspec/docs/dev/filtertable-usage.md

 ### `entries` will not have fields present in the raw data

+`entries` will only know about the fields declared by `add` with `field:`.
+And...

 ### `entries` will have things that are not fields

+Each time you call `add` - even for things like `count` and `exists?` - that will add an attribute to the Struct that is used to represent a row.
+Those attributes will always be nil.

 ### `add` does not know about what fields are in the raw data

+This is because the raw data fetcher is not called until as late as possible.
+That's good - it might be expensive - but it also means we can't scan it for columns.
+There are ways around that.

 ### `where` param-mode and raw data access is sensitive to symbols vs strings

 ### You can't call resource methods on a Table directly